Bayesian mixture modeling using a mixture of finite mixtures with normalized inverse Gaussian weights

-To measure performance, we consider the posterior mean of the Adjusted Rand index (ARI) \citep{hubert1985comparing}, which is a measure of the goodness of clustering.
+To measure performance, we consider the posterior mean of the adjusted Rand index (ARI) \citep{hubert1985comparing}, which is a measure of the goodness of clustering.
 When it is close to $1$, the assignment estimate is reasonable.
 The respective averages over $50$ repetitions are denoted by $\widehat{\mathrm{ARI}}$.

 Overall, figure~\ref{fig:ARI_cluster_sim} shows that $\widehat{\mathrm{ARI}}$ of all methods increase toward $1$ as $n$ becomes larger.
 MFM-IGau consistently attains higher clustering accuracy than MFM-Ga, and DMFM-IGau exhibits the best overall performance.
 Although the difference between DMFM-IGau and DMFM-Ga is small, DMFM-IGau does not incorporate learning for $\alpha$.
 This result indicates that stable posterior inference is achieved due to the less informative nature of the normalized inverse Gaussian distribution.
 The improvements in ARI appear modest, but even a small increase in ARI can be meaningful in this imbalance case.
 ARI differences can be structurally small and may not fully reflect improvements in detecting small clusters, since observations belonging to large weight components are typically identified easily.
 Therefore, even a modest gain in ARI may indicate better recovery of small clusters.
 Accurately detecting small clusters requires allocating non-negligible weight to them.
 In this regard, Figure 1 in the Supplementary Material shows that the normalized inverse Gaussian prior tends to allocate relatively larger weights to smaller components than the Dirichlet prior.
 Consequently, when the true weights are highly imbalanced, the normalized inverse Gaussian prior can facilitate the detection of small clusters.